nealarch01/iOSGoUserAuth/README.md

 - iOS app error propagation for 400/500 status codes

 ## Missing features 🫠:
-- No refresh endpoints
+- No JWT refresh endpoints
-- PUT to update account not implemented
+- PUT method to update account data was not implemented
 - Storing token for persistent login w/ CoreData
-- HTTP server (this was done for development purposes)
+- HTTPs server (HTTP was chosen for development purposes)